JetBrains/teamcity-sdk-docs/topics/custom-statistics.md

 TeamCity provides a number of ways to customize statistics.
 You can add your own custom metrics to integrate your tools/processes, insert any statistical chart/report into statistic page extension places and so on.

 This page describes programmatic approaches to statistics customization.
-For user\-level customizations, please refer to the [Custom Chart](https://www.jetbrains.com/help/teamcity/?custom-chart) page.
+For user-level customizations, please refer to the [Custom Chart](https://www.jetbrains.com/help/teamcity/?custom-chart) page.

-On this page:

 ## Customize TeamCity Statistics Page